trtrojo/dictcruncher/README.md

-# DictCruncher - a library for flattening json objects
+# dictcruncher - a library for flattening json objects

 ---